 Among other materials, the Illinois Conditional Adult-Use Dispensing Organization application requires the below plans to be submitted as part of your application:

-Applying for a Illinois Conditional Adult-Use Dispensing Organization License?
+Applying for an Illinois Conditional Adult-Use Dispensing Organization License?

 Pro Tip: If you plan on applying for a Illinois Adult-Use Dispensing Organization License and want all the helpful business planning materials you can get, download our Dispensary Business Plan Package.
 Our Dispensary Business Plan Package includes all of the template plans listed above, plus additional plans necessary for establishing and operating a successful marijuana business.